Vision & Values

-To be the most successful, UK based independent midstream organisation, integral to the successful achievement of a net zero future.
+To be the most successful, Northwest European independent midstream organisation, integral to the successful achievement of a net zero future.

 We are a forward-looking business, well positioned as a critical link in the energy value chain.
 Embracing the opportunities and challenges facing the North Sea energy industry, we use our assets and expertise to make a positive difference to both security of supply and the energy transition.